lambdaclass/concrete/paper/evidence-carrying.typ

   caption: [Proof revocation is automatic.
 Once the source body changes, the compiler will not let a theorem proved against the old body keep applying.], )

 The same example carries the paper's main evidence classes in one place.
-The function is pure, so proof extraction is allowed.
-Its theorem says equal tags return `1`.
-Its oracle exercises equal and unequal tags.
-Its `assumptions.toml` records that machine-level constant-time behavior is not proved.
-A reviewer therefore sees one source function with a theorem, a registry entry, an oracle, an assumption file, and a release-bundle claim that all agree about scope.
+The proof-eligible core is pure, allocation-free, FFI-free, and capability-free; the entry point that prints results is excluded.
+The theorem `hmac_sha256_refines_spec` proves that the extracted HMAC body evaluates to `Sha256Spec.hmac` for all keys and messages within the documented bounds (`k_len ≤ 128`, `m_len ≤ 256`; internal hash calls use `len ≤ 375`).
+The oracle checks the compiled implementation against Python `hmac`/`hashlib`.
+The assumption file records the cryptographic and machine-timing claims Concrete does not prove.
+A reviewer therefore sees one source function with a theorem chain, a registry, an oracle, assumptions, and release evidence that agree about scope.

 Revocation is not hypothetical.
 A checked-in regression keeps a function whose body still matches its registered fingerprint but whose registered spec no longer matches the extracted body; the compiler reports it as an error and downgrades the status, rather than trusting the stale theorem (@fig-drift).
 The same gate fires the moment an edit changes the fingerprint at all.